synapsestudios/coding-workshop/pattern-library/README.md

 - [Repository](./repository.md) - abstracts details about persistance out of the domain code
 - [Use Case / Workflow](./use-case-workflow.md) - coordinates domain behaviors
 - [Service](./service.md) - Services are intrinsicly activities or actions
+- [Domain Invariant](./domain-invariant.md) - rules enforced by the domain model